Ringo Madlingozi

-Ringo Madlingozi (born 12 December 1964) is a South African singer, songwriter, record producer and a Member of the National Assembly of South Africa.
+Ringo Madlingozi (born 12 December 1964) is a South African singer, songwriter, record producer and a former member of the National Assembly of South Africa.
 Madlingozi rose to fame when he and his band Peto won the Shell Road to Fame contest in 1986.
 He later formed a group called Gecko Moon with Alan Cameron, a fellow Peto member.

 Early life

 Madlingozi was born in Peddie, Eastern Cape.
-A chance encounter with renowned producer and head of Island Records, Chris Blackwell, changed the course of Madlingozi's creative life.
+A chance encounter with producer and head of Island Records, Chris Blackwell, changed the course of Madlingozi's creative life.
 "Blackwell chided me for not sticking to what I know best – my people, my language and my culture," Madlingozi said.
 "It was as if a bright light had been turned on in my mind and this led directly to the recording of my debut album, Vukani."

 The album marked a new direction for Madlingozi.
 Literally meaning "Wake Up", the album firmly rooted Madlingozi in the African pop genre, giving expression to the "ukuxhentsa" rhythms that had inspired the singer in his youth when he used to listen to "amagqirha" or traditional healers in his neighbourhood and appreciate their rhythms.
 The addition of a contemporary sound whilst still being grounded in the tradition of the Xhosa guitar, cemented what has now become known as the "Ringo" sound.
 The sound has found its expression in several other releases, each one building on the success of the last.

-Family

-Ringo has one son, Phila Madlingozi.
-He is an actor and an artist.